Ultraproduct: Definition

-Since every ultrafilter on a finite set is principle, the index set $I$ is consequently also usually infinite.
+Since every ultrafilter on a finite set is principal, the index set $I$ is consequently also usually infinite.

 The ultraproduct acts as a filter product space where elements are equal if they are equal only at the filtered components (non-filtered components are ignored under the equivalence).

 One may define a finitely additive measure $m$ on the index set $I$ by saying $m(A) = 1$ if $A \in \mathcal{U}$ and $m(A) = 0$ otherwise.
 Then two members of the Cartesian product are equivalent precisely if they are equal almost everywhere on the index set.
 The ultraproduct is the set of equivalence classes thus generated.